 In the late afternoon and at night, the cathedral illuminates and the park is full of laidback locals who are hanging out with families and friends.

 As far as I know, there is no hostel in San Miguel de Allende.
 So, a friend and I stayed at the Hotel Casa Primavera Boutique & Spa.
-It is 30 minutes walk to the city center, but you’ll be passing by interesting alleys, and colorful houses that you’d never discover if you’ll be staying close to the town center.
+It is 30 minutes walk to the city center, but you’ll be passing by interesting alleys and colorful houses that you’d never discover if you’ll be staying close to the town center.
 I’d really recommend this for you to stroll, especially in the morning.
 For those who don’t want to walk, the hotel has its own shuttle bus that would take its customers to the historic center.
-This hotel is actually the best one we stayed in our two-week trip in Mexico last December.
+This hotel is actually the best one we stayed in our two-week trip to Mexico last December.